kaspii314/kaspii314/docs/index.md

 [:fontawesome-brands-linkedin:](https://www.linkedin.com/in/kate-stadelman/) &nbsp; [:fontawesome-brands-github:](https://github.com/kaspii314)

 **Areas of Expertise**: AI/ML, Data Engineering, & Analytics

-*Chief Analytics Officer and Distinguished Engineer with 15+ years of experience providing business value through data-driven solutions.
-Expertise in AI/ML, Data Engineering, & Analytics.
-Builds strong teams through technical guidance and mentorship.
-Repeatedly recognized for high performance.*

-For as long as I can remember, I've wanted to understand the world around me, to figure out the way things work and learn how everything is connected.
-In my younger years, this meant spending many a lunch in the school library.
-When my third-grade teacher let us choose whichever topic we wanted for our first report, I picked the combustion engine because my nine-year-old self couldn’t wrap my mind around how the wheels of our box Toyota minivan magically turned all by themselves.

-This quest for answers evolved into a passion for math and turning data into information.
-I studied mathematics for my undergraduate degree at Colorado Mesa University, working part-time for the head of the Department of Business.
-Over the summer, I worked in a cramped closet of a room with floor-to-ceiling shelves of binders, pages and pages of local economic data.
-My task was to catalog all this and turn it into something useful.
-I created my first database.
-The embers ignited.

-I was fortunate enough to stumble into a career working with healthcare information and supporting payor systems.
-Over the past 15 years, I've had the pleasure of tackling many complex and rewarding problems, from implementing the ACA and ICD-10 to building a next-generation enterprise IT configuration management data warehouse for the largest healthcare company in the world.

-Several years ago, I I obtained my Master’s of Science in Data Science from the University of Denver, which sparked a passion for Natual Language Processing (NLP), Large Language Models (LLMs), and Generative AI. , where I’ve built innovative solutions like conversational agents using Retrieval-Augmented Generation (RAG) frameworks, provider contract ingestion engines that use LLMs to interpret complex contracts, and long document summarization tools to streamline insights.

-I'm currently the Chief Analytics Officer & Distigusihed Engineer at HealthRate, an innovative insurtech platform designed to bring transparency and clarity to the most complex and costly healthcare claims.
-We were honored Best in Show in the Emerge Innovation Experience Contest at HIMSS25 for our groundbreaking work in Improving Data & Analytics Capabilities and Reach in the Payer category.
+As Chief Analytics Officer & Distinguished Engineer at HealthRate, I lead the development of innovative technology that brings clarity to some of healthcare’s most complex and costly claims.
+Our work earned Best in Show at HIMSS25’s Emerge Innovation Experience Contest in the Payer category for advancing data and analytics capabilities.
+With over 15 years of experience in AI/ML, data engineering, and analytics, I've worked across the healthcare ecosystem to deliver data-driven solutions that create real business value.

+My journey into data started with curiosity.
+In third grade, I could not understand how the wheels on our Toyota minivan turned on their own, so I wrote a report on combustion engines.
+That curiosity evolved into a career focused on understanding how things work, and more importantly, how to make them work better through data and technology.

+Over the years, I have led initiatives ranging from ACA and ICD-10 implementations to building a next-generation IT configuration management data warehouse for the largest healthcare company in the world.
+My recent work focuses on advancing Natural Language Processing (NLP) and Generative AI, including conversational agents using Retrieval-Augmented Generation (RAG), an LLM-powered provider contract ingestion engine, and long document summarization tools.

+I welcome connections to collaborate, share ideas, or discuss opportunities in data-driven innovation.

 ## Experience

 ### HealthRate
 #### Chief Analytics Officer & Distinguished Engineer | Sep 2024 - Present

-### DelStongo

-#### Co-Founder | Jan 2024 - Present

--
+- Developed a cloud SaaS statistical platform using Monte Carlo simulations to compare healthcare specialty networks, optimizing high-cost claim scenarios.
+- Built an LLM-powered provider contract ingestion engine, processing thousands of contracts into a proprietary data model.
+- Engineered a multi-tenant data warehouse and data management platform, enhancing scalability and data integrity.
+- Automated CI/CD release pipeline with comprehensive regression testing, ensuring secure tenant configuration.

 ### Optum
 #### Distinguished Engineer | May 2023 - Sep 2024
-- Built a next-generation enterprise IT configuration management data warehouse, sourcing event streams, APIs, and database systems, increasing entities tracked from 350K to 16M in 18 months.
-Enhanced data architecture to maintain full record history and data linage with refreshes every five minutes for volatile sources and nightly data validations with 100% coverage.
+- Built a next-generation enterprise IT configuration management data warehouse – sourcing event streams, APIs, and database systems  – increasing entities tracked from 350K to 16M in 18 months.
+- Enhanced data architecture to maintain full record history and lineage with refreshes every five minutes for volatile sources and nightly data validations with 100% coverage.
-- Developed a ServiceNow ITSM conversational agent to reduce recovery time during IT outages using a Retrieval-Augmented Generation (RAG) framework.
-Enhanced semantic search with a custom data index and retriever for prompts referencing enterprise-specific identifiers.
+- Developed a ServiceNow ITSM conversational agent to reduce recovery time during IT outages using a Retrieval-Augmented Generation (RAG) framework with custom data indexes and retriever for prompts referencing enterprise-specific identifiers.

 #### Senior Principal Engineer | Aug 2020 - May 2023
 - Topic modeling (NLP) of IT incident and problem records, providing insight into operational pain points and automation opportunities.